shenwei356/LexicMap/docs/content/usage/utils/subseq.md

                                to accept filtered result from stdin -s, --seq-id string          ► Sequence ID.
 If the value is empty, the positions in the region are treated as that in the concatenated sequence.
-  -U, --upstream int           ► Extract extra N bp on the upstream of the aligned/specified region
+  -U, --upstream int           ► Extract extra N bp on the upstream of the aligned/specified region.

 Global Flags:
   -X, --infile-list string   ► File of input file list (one file per line).
 If given, they are